tytydraco/yessleep/out/Have_you_ever_wanted_to_be_a_superheroWell_now_you_can_become_one_I_can_give_you_any_superpower_you_want_250_bucks_each_100_extra_for_anything_ending_in_kinesis.md

 He let me go with a sigh, and I stumbled back, swiping my mouth.

-“Fine.”
+“Fiiiiiine!"

 I scrambled for my flashlight, and the shadow in front of me grew a face.
 I found myself staring into bright eyes, twisted and wrong, a smile with too many teeth.
 I was right.
 It was a kid, maybe two years younger than me.

 Rich, judging from his private school blazer.
 Thick sandy hair poking from a knitted beanie.
 The kid shot me a grin.

-“I'll let you pay in instalments, but if you miss one, I'm adding interest.” he twisted around with a chuckle, jumping over a puddle.
-“I'm only doing this because I like the look of you.
-You're a college student, are clearly a superhero fan, and have risked coming down this scarrryyy alleyway, to become just like your fave.
-Which is brave, I gotta say!”
+“I'll let you pay in instalments, but if you miss one, I'm adding interest!
+I may be a kid, but that doesn't mean you can take advantage.” he twisted around with a chuckle, jumping over a puddle.
+“I'm only doing this because I like the look of you!
+I was expecting a college kid, and yeah, you hit the nail on the head!"

 His head jerked almost inhumanly, a predator tracking its prey.

+"You're... interesting." he inclined his head.
+"I didn't think my ad would work, and yet here you are!"

+I forced a smile.
+"Here I am," I said through gritted teeth.

 He was standing on the remnants of the rat, and when I looked closer, I realised he was barefoot.
-This kid went to a prestegious school and was wearing no fucking shoes, the slithering remains of the rat squashed between his toes.

-I swore I caught the shadows enveloping his face, like he belonged in the dark, his lips curling into that of a monster, narrowed eyes drinking me in hungrily.
+This kid went to a prestegious school and was wearing no shoes, the slithering remains of the rat squashed between his toes.
+I swore I caught the shadows enveloping his face, like he belonged in the dark, his lips curling into that of a monster, narrowed eyes drinking me in.

 This kid was scarier than mutant rats.